csgf/cloudapps/docs/index.rst

         output.README
         Rplots.pdf

-For further detail, please download the PDF file Rplots_
+For further detail, please download the PDF file from here [2_]

 ============
 Support